scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/scottie-week-one-2022-power-rankings/index.md

 >I'm a sad boi.

-In my work league, one of my coworkers decided to only draft players with the letter 'J' in their name.
+In my work league, one of my coworkers only drafted players with the letter 'J' in their name.
 Somehow, that roster is way more cohesive than Claeb's.
 This would have been a shit week for you if Derrick Henry was Derrick Henry on Sunday.
 Instead, it's a dogshit one.
-If Julio Jones maintains chemistry with Tom Brady (and Claeb actually starts him), this team could have a rise from shit to cheeks.
+If Julio Jones maintains chemistry with Tom Brady (and Claeb starts him), this team could have a rise from shit to cheeks.

 | Name                | Team   | Depth |
 | ------------------- | ------ | ----- |